feathersui/feathersui-website/learn/haxe-openfl/premium-components/text-inputs-pack.md

 ## Installation

-When you purchase the _Text Inputs Pack_, you will download a _.zip_ bundle that contains everything you need to use the UI components in the pack.
+When you purchase the _Text Inputs Pack_ from the Feathers UI Store (**NOTE:** not yet launched), you will download a _.zip_ bundle that contains everything you need to use the UI components in the pack.
 Start by extracting the _.zip_ file in a directory somewhere on your local file system.
 The _.zip_ bundle contains several things, including:

 - A _README.md_ file
 - Full _.hx_ source code files